A. M. Rosenthal: Political views

-Rosenthal supported the 2003 invasion of Iraq and openly suggested that the United States should give Afghanistan, Iraq, Iran, Libya, Syria, and Sudan an ultimatum and order the countries to deliver documents and information related to weapons of mass destruction and terrorist organizations.
+Rosenthal supported the 2003 invasion of Iraq and suggested that the United States should give Afghanistan, Iraq, Iran, Libya, Syria, and Sudan an ultimatum and order the countries to deliver documents and information related to weapons of mass destruction and terrorist organizations.
 Otherwise, "in the three days the terrorists were considering the American ultimatum, the residents of the countries would be urged 24 hours a day by the U.S. to flee the capital and major cities, because they would be bombed to the ground beginning the fourth day."

-Rosenthal was also reported to be extremely homophobic, with his views affecting how The New York Times covered issues regarding gay people (such as AIDS).
-According to the newspaper's former journalist Charles Kaiser, "Everyone below Rosenthal (at The New York Times) spent all of their time trying to figure out what to do to cater to his prejudices.
-One of these widely perceived prejudices was Abe's homophobia.
+Rosenthal was also criticized for being extremely homophobic, with his views affecting how the New York Times covered issues regarding gay people including the early years of the AIDS epidemic.
+According to former Times journalist Charles Kaiser, "Everyone below Rosenthal (at the New York Times) spent all of their time trying to figure out what to do to cater to his prejudices.
+One of these widely perceived prejudices was Abe’s homophobia.
 So editors throughout the paper would keep stories concerning gays out of the paper."
 One result of this is that the Times "initially 'ignored' the AIDS epidemic."